 So while there are of course app development costs to keep in mind, you can save a lot in the long term.

-If you follow this guide to marketing for mobile games, it’s possible to create software that will gain traction over time, generating an audience for your business on a scale that you might have only dreamed of in the past.
+It‘s possible to create an app that will gain traction over time, generating an audience for your business on a scale that you might have only dreamed of in the past.

 The app itself can become a huge asset, and a valuable product, which represents your brand effectively to new and returning customers while providing a jumping-off point to promote future projects as well.